All Collections

 This will enable you to track related behavioural actions and get the right information to the right team member.

-There's a couple parameters you can use to figure out how you to split companies effectively.
+There's a couple methods to figure out how to segment companies effectively.

 πŸ‘‰ Which team needs to receive the notifications or behavioral information?

 Is it Sales, Customer Success or Marketing?
 Don't worry if it's multiple teams that's also possible.
-Alternatively, individual team members may want to create their own Lists of key accounts.
+Alternatively, individual team members may want to create their own Lists.
 In essence you are making the split based on who needs to receive information.

 πŸ‘‰ Can they be separated by priority?